-If you are looking to spend cash, avoid credit, and still earn the rewards that typically accompany credit cards, reloadable prepaid cards from KOHO, STACK, and Mogo may suit your needs.
+If you want to spend cash, avoid credit, and still earn the rewards that typically accompany credit cards, reloadable prepaid cards from Neo Financial and KOHO may suit your needs.

 The best-prepaid cards available in Canada allow users to save on bank fees, earn cash back automatically, and enjoy real-time insights into how their money is being spent.

-Similar to prepaid credit card options in Canada, these cards allow you to easily shop wherever Visa or Mastercard is accepted, and you can only spend the money you load on them.
-This is helpful if you are trying to combat overspending.
+Similar to prepaid credit card options in Canada, these cards allow you to shop wherever Mastercard is accepted.
+You can only spend the money you load on them, which is helpful if you are trying to combat overspending.

-This KOHO vs STACK prepaid card comparison covers their offerings, benefits and downsides, plus a further comparison to the MogoCard.
+This KOHO vs STACK prepaid card comparison covers their offerings, benefits and downsides.

 KOHO Prepaid Mastercard